-We strive for a world where everyone chooses delicious and healthy food that is good for all humans, animals, and the planet.
+A world where everyone chooses delicious and healthy food that is good for all humans, animals, and our planet.

 Founder and President of ProVeg International